Small Business Management: 4 Tips New Business Owners Should Know

 Time management is all about being efficient and maximizing your productivity.
 Cash flow management, on the other hand, is about making sure you have enough money to cover your expenses and keep your business afloat.

 To manage your time effectively, start by identifying your priorities and goal.
 Then, create a schedule and stick to it.
 Make sure to leave some wiggle room for unexpected tasks or emergencies.

 To manage your cash flow, keep track of your income and expenses, and make sure you always have enough money to cover your debts.
+This can easily be accomplished with an accountant or cash flow management software.
 Both time and cash flow management are critical skills for any small business owner to master.